Skip to main content

 That shift can matter in a commission-only sales structure because you are often funding early work with your own time.
 Your first protection is not a higher percentage.
 It is a clearer engagement shape.

 A useful model comes from independent consulting work.
 Start with a defined scope, document it, refine it after discovery, and tie reporting back to that scope.
-In the source material behind this article, an outside consultant was hired through an RFP, then worked under a three-party contract with a final report tied to 8 scope elements.
+In one example, an outside consultant was hired through an RFP, then worked under a three-party contract with a final report tied to 8 scope elements.
 You do not need that level of formality for an early-stage sales engagement, but the pattern is worth copying.

 Treat the relationship as B2B work from the start.
 Talk about scope, deliverables, checkpoints, and reporting instead of territory, quota, and a manager.
 The practical distinction can look like this: